RyanWan/Campus2Home/README.md

 # Campus2Home
 ## Requirement before running
 The swift project is built upon Google Map API.
-Install Google Map ToolKit
+Install Google Map ToolKit:
+You need to download
+-GoogleMap.bundle
+-GoogleMaps.framework
+-GoogleMapsBase.framework
+-GoogleMapsCore.framework
+-GooglePlaces.bundle
+-GooglePlaces.framework
+and put it in /Map/Map directory

 Local server is built in Python using Flask and Postgresql.
 Install the Postgresql.